-Come and celebrate St Anthony, patron saint of Lisbon.
+Come and celebrate St Anthony, patron saint of Lisbon, and of marriages

 The narrow cobblestone streets of Alfama, Castelo, Bica, Bairro Alto and Madragoa, Lisbon’s oldest neighbouhoods, fill with music, dance, grilled sardines and free fun for everyone on several street parties locally known as arraiais.